tariqulislam/express-graphql-with-mongoose/README.md

 8. to handle the error i have to throw the `Error` object, which object has no `author` information by ```throw new Error('Error')```
 9. or `return authors` which contains `AuthorType` graphql Object Type Information.

+## How to Create Root Query for Schema by express-graphql?

+## How to Create Mutation by express-graphql?

 ## How to Create Schema in express-graphql?